jzkime/journiBot/README.md

 adds a new phrase in the 'love' database, that can later be randomly called with __/love__

 ### /type
-shows an embed and dropdown to choose certain character types from
+displays use of embeds and dropdowns to choose certain character types from
-* has no ultimate use as it is not saved